NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/JKI State Machine++/Template Description.md

 UI: Initialize // This initializes the UI
 // Another comment line

-## Idle/Event Handler
-executes when the state queue is empty

 ### Name of the JKISM
 If you won't post any state from other JKISM,  leave this control blank.